yomorun/yomo-sink-faunadb-example/README.md

 # yomo-sink-faunadb

-The example shows how to implement a [yomo-sink](https://yomo.run/sink) to write data in FaunaDB.
+The example shows how to implement a [yomo-sink](https://yomo.run/sink) to bulk write data in FaunaDB.

 ## Using Fauna